scalabridgelondon/scalabridgelondon.org/mentors/index.md

 Once they have a development environment they can download or clone the [Creative Scala template](https://github.com/creativescala/creative-scala-template) to get a simple Scala project (with some reasonably appealing output).
 They may need to install the [JDK](https://jdk.java.net/java-se-ri/8) as well, if their computer doesn't already have it installed.

-## Curriculum

-What the students will be learning depends on their current level of knowledge.
-This is discussed on the [curriculum](/curriculum) page.

 ## Attendance

 It isn't necessary for mentors to attend every session.
 Life (and even holidays) happen.
 It's fine.

+## More

+* What the students will be learning depends on their current level of knowledge.
+This is discussed on the [curriculum](/curriculum) page.
+* We have specific guidance on how we teach on the [pedagogy][pedagogy] page.

 [vscode]: https://code.visualstudio.com/
 [intellij]: https://github.com/JetBrains/intellij-scala-bundle
 [metals]: https://marketplace.visualstudio.com/items?itemName=scalameta.metals
 [scala-syntax]: https://marketplace.visualstudio.com/items?itemName=scala-lang.scala
+[pedagogy]: /mentors/pedagogy